Solar power in Gujarat

 Solar power in Gujarat, a state of India, is a fast developing industry given that the large state is mostly arid.
 It was one of the first states to develop solar generation capacity in India.

-As of 31 March 2022, total installed solar power generation capacity of the state was 7,180 MW.
+As of June 2024, total installed solar power generation capacity of the state was 14,182 MW.

 State solar policy

-As of 30th of June 2022, Gujarat has an installed capacity of 19,414 MW of renewable energy, and includes 9419.42 MW of wind power, 7806.80 MW of solar power, 1990 MW of large hydro power, 109.26 MW of bio power and 89.39 MW from small hydro power.
+As of 30 June 2022, Gujarat has an installed capacity of 19,414 MW of renewable energy, and includes 9419.42 MW of wind power, 7806.80 MW of solar power, 1990 MW of large hydro power, 109.26 MW of bio power and 89.39 MW from small hydro power.

 Under the Scheme for Development of solar parks and Ultra-mega Solar Power Projects is underway with a target of setting up to 40,000 MW of Solar capacity.

 In addition to the existing solar power policy, the state has also come out with a solar-wind hybrid policy, looking to establish four-five such parks with at least 2000 MW capacity.

 Total installed solar power generation capacity of the state increased from 4,431 MW in March 2021 to 7,180 MW in March 2022.

 Rooftop solar

-As of 30 June 2021, Gujarat has a total installed rooftop solar capacity of 1.27 GW with more than 2 lakh homes with installations.
+Total rooftop solar power installation capacity of state is 3455.90 MW, as of April 2024.
 Gujarat is a top performing state in India in respect to rooftop solar.